waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Boulder Puzzle Strategy
 - Goal: Push all three boulders into pits on 2F to create a path to Gym Leader Clair on 1F.
-- Current Status: Strength reset (inactive).
-Boulders reset to starting positions.
+- Current Status: Strength is ACTIVE (confirmed Turn 29951).
+Boulders are at starting positions.
 - Plan:
   1. Reactivate Strength.
   2. Push Boulder 6 (3, 3) -> (2, 3) -> (2, 5).